 Which type of lawyer?
 Lawyers come in different types.
 A superb business lawyer will probably not be the right person to deal with your day to day legal requirements: and vice versa.
 However, some firms offer a very wide range of services.
 Please tick the companies you would particularly like to hear from.
 We recommend you tick all of them …Continue reading

-Historically, mental health has been a globally overlooked part of healthcare.
-This is due to many factors, including lack of knowledge about the brain’s physiology and psychology, a scepticism surrounding mental health disorders, and the stigmatisation of mental illness.
-Over the last few decades – particularly since the start of the new Millennium – international organisations, including The World Health …Continue reading
+Mental healthcare is under-funded and overlooked across the globe.
+There are many reasons: lack of knowledge about the brain’s physiology and psychology, a scepticism surrounding mental health disorders, and the stigmatisation of mental illness being among them.
+For the past few decades – particularly since the start of the new Millennium – international organisations, including The World Health Organisation (WHO), …Continue reading

 Health insurance is vital if you are moving to a country with a private healthcare system – and often even if it has a socialised system.
 Many countries won’t even give you a visa until you’ve sorted your health insurance, and for good reason: medical care is expensive.Continue reading